 You can fill out the online form, found in the Letter of Reference and Legacy Information box on the right.
-The form, upon submittal, will automatically be sent to the chief recruiting officer of the potential new member's (PNM's) college chapter.
-If you so choose, you may also select a recruitment reference board chairman (RRBC) to receive the form.
+The form, upon submittal, will automatically be sent to the chief recruiting officer (CRO) of the potential new member's (PNM's) college chapter.
+We strongly encourage members to submit the online form because it is faster and more secure than a hardcopy version.

 - Download and print the PDF form from this page.

 - Fill out the form completely and mail it to the chapter of the school where the PNM is attending.
 We recommend sending it ATT: Chief Recruiting Officer. *Don't know the chapter address?
 Go to the Find a College Chapter or Alumnae Group page to search for the chapter or click the Recruitment Information link to the right.

 - If the PNM resides in an area where a recruitment reference board (RRB) is active, you may send a copy to the RRB chairman as well. *The Recruitment Roster (located to the right) provides the names and contact information for all RRBCs and is updated monthly.